sameersbn/docker-gitlab/README.md

 ***Please refer to upgrading section if coming from previous version***

-# Important Notice for existing users
+# Important notice for existing users
 **/home/git/data** is now setup as the base data directory for the gitlab container.
 The .ssh, repositories, gitlab-satellites, uploads, backups and hooks directories are now all stored within this directory.
 This means that only one volume needs to be mounted at /home/git/data for all gitlab data.

 To change to the new directory structure follow these steps: